-Feedback around the location of the proposed vehicle wash, and questions raised about how it may impact existing drainage problems in the area, how noise and pollution may affect local residents and the environment.

-The water will be sourced from bowsers on site, and it will be removed via drainage ditches and swales leading to the road crossing.
+Feedback around the location of the proposed vehicle wash, and questions raised about how it may impact existing drainage problems in the area, how noise and pollution may affect local residents and the environment. ditches and swales leading to the road crossing.
 The water will be discharged at a rate that will not impact the existing drainage arrangement.
 Should the road crossing at the B8033 need to be cleared to facilitate the flow of water, our contractors will arrange for this to be happen.
-Within the imagery section of this booklet, we have shown a representative example of a standard industry wheel wash.
+On the imagery banner, we have shown a representative example of a standard industry wheel wash.